mreg-archive/datamapper/README.md

 Currently there is no support for NoSQL databases.
 Support for MongoDB is planed.

-For detailed info se the [complete documentation](http://itbz.github.com/packages/DataMapper.html).
+For detailed info se the [complete documentation](http://itbz.github.com/packages/datamapper.html).

 ## The prototype design pattern and cloning

-DataMapper creates model instances using the prototype design pattern.
+datamapper creates model instances using the prototype design pattern.
 When creating your mapper you inject an empty instance of your model, the prototype.
 When reading data from storage the prototype is cloned and the retrieved data is written to the cloned model before returning.